Orasund/Orasund.github.io/markdown/2022-12-10-Designing-A-Type.md

     }
 ```

 It might not be obvious at first, why we included the key into the values of the dict.
-We will see the important's of that small change later.
+We will see the importants of that small change later.

 ``` elm
 empty : (key -> comparable) -> AnyBag comparable key